Q & A:

 (7) all financial statements prepared for periods ending during the last three years, if any, that show in reasonable detail the assets and liabilities and results of the operations of the association.

 1.4 Other Records.
-In addition to the above records, the an association is required to keep:
+In addition to the above records, an association is required to keep and make available to owners:

-(2) a membership list, specifically a list of the names and addresses of the association's members in alphabetical order and showing the number of votes each member is entitled to.
+(4) a membership list, specifically a list of the names and addresses of the association's members in alphabetical order and showing the number of votes each member is entitled to.
 This list must be kept at all times and must be kept in written form or in another form capable of conversion into written form within a reasonable time.
 Additionally, unless the bylaws exempt the association from the following requirement, the membership list must be current whenever a member meeting or action by written ballot without a meeting is conducted, and must be made available to members before and during the meeting in accordance with Section 16-6a-710(2).
 See Index, membership list, for more details.
+See Sections 57-8-17(1)(a)(i), 57-8a-227(1)(a)(i), and 16-6a-1601(3).

 1.5 Record Keeper.
-A board must delegate to the secretary or someone else responsibility for the preparation, maintenance and authenticating of (1) minutes of the directors' and members' meetings, and (2) other records and information required to be kept under Section 16-6a-1601, unless the bylaws delegate those duties to a person already.
+A board must delegate to the secretary or someone else responsibility for the preparation, maintenance and authenticating of (1) minutes of the directors' and members' meetings, and (2) other records and information required to be kept under Sections 1.2 - 1.4 above, unless the bylaws delegate those duties to a person already.

 2. Owner Requests for Records